-This Osho meditation chair is very comfortable and makes it easier to sit in lotus position.
-I personally find this much more comfortable than a wooden chair.
-If you have back pain you will find this seat very beneficial, especially with its additional backrest, which offers lower back support.
+This Osho chair is very comfortable and makes it easier to sit in the lotus position.
+I find this much more comfortable than a wooden chair.
+If you have back pain, you will find this seat very beneficial, especially with its additional backrest, which offers lower back support.

-As a nice bonus, this it comes with a complimentary bag for travelling, and it is fully foldable.
-All in all, this is one of the best meditation seats for taller people and those who like to travel.
+As a nice bonus, it comes with a complimentary bag for travelling, and it is fully foldable.
+All in all, this is one of the best meditation chairs for taller people and those who like to travel.

 - Ideal for tall people

-- Given its size, is easy to travel with
+- Given its size, it is easy to travel with

-The Xotic Seagrass Meditation Yoga chair looks beautiful and has a unique design that sets it apart from the pack.
-This is a curved meditation chair with extra space for the feet and knees when you want to sit in lotus position.
-It’s also low enough that you can cross your ankles on the ground when you sit, if you prefer that position.
+The Xotic Seagrass meditation chair looks beautiful and has a unique design that sets it apart from the pack.
+It is curved with extra space for the feet and knees when you want to sit in the lotus position.
+It’s also low enough that you can cross your ankles on the ground when you sit if you prefer that position.

-This is one of the best meditation chair visually.
-The only one slight drawback is that it doesn’t have a lot of fabric selections.
+This is one of the best meditation chairs visually.
+The only slight drawback is that it doesn’t have a lot of fabric selections.